RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0275_Define_what_is_a_character.md

 See [requirement document](./Unicode_Requirements.md).

-Probably grapheme, but good to investigate if another approach could be valuable for some sceanrios.
+Probably grapheme, but good to investigate if another approach could be valuable for some scenarios.

 (jmb)